 The junta stole a 12-metre scroll, each roll dedicated to 1 science: astronomy, medicine, plant and animal genetics for breeding and water-development engineering.
 The 21st-century challenge is drinking-water supply says Mesfin, who is a water-development civil and construction engineer.
 King Lalibela’s 13th century water development at the complex was unique.
 The French tried unsuccessfully to replicate it.
 Some would welcome Ge’ez texts documenting ancient Abyssinia’s engineering innovations.
 Is this why UNESCO’s condemnation of looting and vandalism at Lalibela was so lame?

-The abun (abbott) of Waldeba Monastery—north of Lalibela—says that the junta stole 52 goatskin books and tabot (Ark of the Covenant replicas).
+The abun (abbott) of Waldeba Monastery—north of Lalibela—says that the junta stole 52 birana (Orthodox goatskin books) and tabo (Ark of the Covenant replicas).
 In Sydney, an 8,000 year old goatskin book has turned up.
 It belongs in an Ethiopian monastery.
 Question the provenance of antiques for sale such as these.